is

 func Iban

-Iban checks if a given iban has a valid format.
+Iban checks if a given IBAN (International Bank Account Number) has a valid format.
 If the input matches the pattern for the corresponding country and passes the checksum validation, the function returns true.

 Example usage: